karthik05k9/MARA-Multi-Agent-Research-Intelligence-Platform/README.md

 ```

 Some files with alternate suffixes and the older `App_1.tsx` represent earlier prototypes and are not imported by the active `App.tsx` → `ResearchExplorer.tsx` path.
 When extending the current product, begin with the active files identified above.

-## Extending MARA

-### Add a retrieval agent

-1. Create an agent in `server/agents/` that returns `Promise<NormalizedSource[]>`.
-2. Add its call to the parallel retrieval block in `server/routes/research.ts`.
-3. Include its results in `dedupeAndSortSources(...)`.
-4. Add an `AgentRun` entry so its progress remains observable in the UI.
-5. Update the source type, filters, and icons if it introduces a new evidence category.

-### Improve the knowledge graph

-The graph has two distinct layers:

-- `server/agents/topicNodeAgent.ts` decides which concepts exist and which sources support them.
-- `NodeGraph` in `src/pages/ResearchExplorer.tsx` controls rendering, physics, selection, filtering, and zoom behavior.

-For richer relationships, extend `TopicNode` (or introduce an explicit edge type) in both shared and client types, return those edges from the topic-node agent, and pass them into `react-force-graph-2d` instead of constructing only question-to-concept links.

-### Add a new LLM provider

-Implement the provider branch in `server/llm/provider.ts` while preserving the `JsonLLM.generateJson(prompt, schema)` contract.
-Then document its environment variables in `.env.example` and this README.

-## Reliability and current limitations

-- External APIs and RSS feeds can be slow, unavailable, or rate-limited; MARA preserves results from successful agents.
-- IEEE retrieval is skipped unless `IEEE_API_KEY` is set.
-- LLM failures activate evidence-grounded fallbacks, but fallback synthesis is less nuanced.
-- Recent sessions live in one browser's `localStorage`; they are not synchronized between devices or users.
-- The active frontend currently calls `http://localhost:3000` directly, so a deployed client should use an environment-driven API base URL.
-- Ranking is heuristic and should not be interpreted as peer-review quality or factual certainty.
-- Retrieved material and generated synthesis should be verified before high-stakes use.

-## Contributing

-1. Create a focused branch.
-2. Keep new provider logic behind the normalized-source interface.
-3. Preserve graceful degradation: an optional agent should not break the complete research run.
-4. Run `npm run lint` and `npm run build` before opening a pull request.
-5. Include screenshots for visible UI changes and describe any new environment variables.

-## Roadmap ideas

-- Persistent projects backed by a database
-- Authentication and team workspaces
-- Environment-driven client API URLs
-- Rich concept-to-concept and source-to-source graph edges
-- Export to Markdown, PDF, and citation formats
-- Configurable source weighting and time windows
-- Automated evaluation for retrieval quality and citation faithfulness
-- Streaming agent progress and partial results

 ## Acknowledgements